Eka Lagnachi Dusri Goshta: Plot

 The show is the story of a boy and a girl with a very different approach towards their life and career.
-The boy, Ghanashyam Kale dreams the American Dream, and desperately wants to shift in USA.
+The boy, Ghanashyam Kale dreams the American Dream, and desperately wants to shift to the USA.
 The girl, Radha Desai, works in an advertising agency and lives with her father, a single parent.

-Radha and Ghana have their individual goals in life and don't wish to be married.
-However, both the Kale and the Desai families pressurize them to get married as soon as possible because of their age.
-Due to relentless pressure from their families, Radha and Ghanashyam take the unusual decision of a Contract Marriage.
+Radha and Ghana have their individual goals in life and don't wish to get married.
+However, both the Kale and the Desai families pressure them to get married as soon as possible because of their age.
+Due to this relentless pressure from their families, Radha and Ghanashyam take the unusual decision of a Contract Marriage.

-Radha and Ghana reluctantly marry with a secret agreement that they will divorce each other over a year.
+Radha and Ghana reluctantly agree to marry with a secret agreement that they will divorce each other over a year.
 Radha is initially uncomfortable living with a joint family, but gets accustomed to it soon.
 The serial chronicles the couple's attempts to hide their true decision from their family.
 In an unusual turn of events, Radha and Ghana develop feelings for one other.
 Ghana's grandmother learns of their intentions and introduces a new boy, Abhir, in their lives.

 Ghanashyam's efforts to emigrate to the US fail.
 Abhir falls for Radha, but she in turn longs for her husband.
 Abhir leaves, and Radha confesses her love for Ghanashyam, and tells him that she doesn't want a divorce.
 The latter spurns her and reminds her of her contract.
 It is revealed that Ghana had unrequited love for his deceased childhood friend and wants to go to the US for her sake.

 Towards the end, Ghanashyam nearly succeeds in getting into America, but is rejected because he is married.
 Ghanashyam tells his boss that he is getting divorced, but realizes that he was hurting his family for his personal gain.
 While going to the U.S. is still his dream, Ghanashyam chooses to stay with his wife and family.

 Ghanashyam decides to resign, but his boss is impressed and offers him the same package in India, which he accepts.
 Ghanashyam reconciles and apologizes to his wife and family.
-The serial ends with the couple going to their honeymoon abroad.
+The serial ends with the couple going abroad for their honeymoon.